skaufman/railscasts/README.markdown

+# Addendum

+Ryan has provided a resource of unparalleled value to the Rails community -- not just his amazing Railscasts, but also the Railscasts site itself.
+By picking it apart and seeing how he does things, one can learn any number of Best Practices.
+Thanks, Ryan!

 # RailsCasts

 This is the source code for the [RailsCasts site](http://railscasts.com/).
 If you want the source code for the episodes, see the [railscasts-episodes](http://github.com/ryanb/railscasts-episodes) project.